LLM-powered Data Augmentation for Enhanced Cross-lingual Performance: Dataset Augmentation

-Our experiments use XCOPA, XWinograd, and XStoryCloze, which are selected due to the limited availability of training data and the fact that commonsense reasoning datasets present greater challenges for data synthesis. \autoref{tab:data} summarises the statistics of the datasets.
-XWinograd has no train/validation/test split, and we follow an 80/10/10 split for the experiments.
+Our experiments use XCOPA, XWinograd, and XStoryCloze, which are selected due to (1) the limited availability of training data and (2) commonsense reasoning datasets present greater challenges for data synthesis. \autoref{tab:data} summarises the statistics of the three datasets.

-\paragraph{XCOPA} is a crosslingual Choice of Plausible Alternatives dataset that translates and re-annotates the validation and test sets of English (EN) COPA \cite{roemmele2011choice} into 11 target languages (ET: Estonian, HT: Haitian Creole, ID: Indonesian, IT: Italian, QU: Quechua, SW: Swahili, TA: Tamil, TH: Thai, TR: Turkish, VI: Vietnamese, and ZH: Chinese)\footnote{\url{https://huggingface.co/datasets/xcopa}}.
-Each instance consists of a premise, a question (\textit{cuase}/\textit{result}), and two alternatives and the task is to predict the more plausible alternative.
+\paragraph{XCOPA} is a cross-lingual Choice of Plausible Alternatives dataset that translates and re-annotates the validation and test sets of English (EN) COPA \cite{roemmele2011choice} into 11 target languages (ET: Estonian, HT: Haitian Creole, ID: Indonesian, IT: Italian, QU: Quechua, SW: Swahili, TA: Tamil, TH: Thai, TR: Turkish, VI: Vietnamese, and ZH: Chinese).\footnote{\url{https://huggingface.co/datasets/xcopa}} Each instance consists of a premise, a question (\textit{cuase}/\textit{result}), and two alternatives.
+The task is to predict the more plausible alternative.

-\paragraph{XWinograd} expands the original English Winograd Schema Challenge (WSC) \cite{levesque2012winograd} to five other languages (FR: French, JA: Japanese, PT: Portuguese, RU: Russian, and ZH)\footnote{\url{https://huggingface.co/datasets/Muennighoff/xwinograd}}, which consists of pronoun resolution problems aiming to evaluate the commonsense reasoning ability of a machine.
+\paragraph{XWinograd} expands the original English Winograd Schema Challenge (WSC) \cite{levesque2012winograd} to five other languages (FR: French, JA: Japanese, PT: Portuguese, RU: Russian, and ZH),\footnote{\url{https://huggingface.co/datasets/Muennighoff/xwinograd}} which consists of pronoun resolution problems aiming to evaluate the commonsense reasoning ability of a machine.
 Given a statement with two noun phrases and a pronoun, the challenge of WSC is to determine the referent of the pronoun, which can only be inferred from the context.

-\paragraph{XStoryCloze} is collected by \citet{lin-etal-2022-shot}\footnote{We contacted the authors for access to XStoryCloze.} by translating the validation split of the original English StoryCloze dataset \cite{mostafazadeh-etal-2016-corpus} into 10 other typologically diverse languages (RU, ZH, ES: Spanish, AR: Arabic, HI: Hindi, ID, TE: Telugu, SW, EU: Basque, and MY: Burmese).
-Each example consists of a four-sentence commonsense story, a correct ending, and a wrong ending.
+\paragraph{XStoryCloze} is collected by \citet{lin-etal-2022-shot}, where the validation split of the original English StoryCloze dataset \cite{mostafazadeh-etal-2016-corpus} is translated into 10 other typologically diverse languages (RU, ZH, ES: Spanish, AR: Arabic, HI: Hindi, ID, TE: Telugu, SW, EU: Basque, and MY: Burmese).
+Each example consists of a four-sentence commonsense story, a correct ending, as well as a wrong ending.